-- 1. Are involved with the writing of the 2012 Closing Argument Competition problem; or - 2.
-Are serving as a judge for the 2012 Closing Argument Competition.
+- 1. Are involved with the writing of the 2015 Closing Argument Competition problem; or - 2.
+Are serving as a judge for the 2015 Closing Argument Competition.

 The burden of determining coaching eligibility rests on the competitor.
-Therefore, competitors should first inquire whether a would-be coach was involved in authoring the problem or if they will be a judge for the 2012 Closing Argument Competition.
+Therefore, competitors should first inquire whether a would-be coach was involved in authoring the problem or if he or she will be a judge for the 2015 Closing Argument Competition.